Camera Traps for Researchers

-With the help of our Research Scientist clients, their vast in-the-field knowledge and experience in every condition imaginable; combined with our tests, reviews and product knowledge, we will help you find the perfect camera trap for your wildlife study.
+With decades of input from our clients in the research and scientific community along with our proprietary tests, reviews and product knowledge, we will help you find the perfect camera trap for your wildlife study.

 If this becomes overwhelming, please email (firstname.lastname@example.org) or call us (1-800-791-0660) and receive individualized help with your specific project.

 Here are the steps to solving your camera trap dilemma:

 - Identify your budget - how much money is available to spend per camera.

 - Climate variables - will this camera need to be able to withstand a tropical rainy season?

 - Infrared vs. Incandescent - infrared cameras take color daytime, monochromatic (black and white) night pictures.
 Will your project require color night photos?

 - Detection capabilities - some cameras are slow to "trigger" while others "trigger" in 0.2 seconds.